Skip to main content

 000004122

-Link Noise is any sort of electrical signals that are received by the Processor from the Mux/Muxbar cables of a QS link that do not have any information relevant to the system.
-Depending on how the system is built, some Link Noise is to be expected, however it should stay steady and not increase over time.
+Link Noise refers to any electrical signals transmitted from the Mux or Muxbar cables of a QS link to the Processor that do not carry meaningful or relevant system information.
+While some level of Link Noise is normal, depending on the system design, it should remain consistent and not increase over time.

 Symptoms of Link Noise